department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 ### Caregiver Support

-If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, you may qualify for supportive benefits and services through the Program of Comprehensive Assistance to Family Caregivers.
-[Find out if you qualify for comprehensive assistance and how to apply](/health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers).
+If you’re a family member caring for a Veteran with disabilities who was injured in the line of duty on or after September 11, 2001, you may qualify for supportive benefits and services through the Program of Comprehensive Assistance to Family Caregivers. <br> [Find out if you qualify for comprehensive assistance and how to apply](/health-care/family-caregiver-health-benefits/comprehensive-assistance-family-caregivers).

 Your Veteran may also qualify for assisted living, residential (live-in), or home health care through VA.
-This may include support for you as the caregiver if you need skilled help or a break so you can work, travel, or run errands.
-[Learn more about these long-term care services](/health-care/about-va-health-care/assisted-living-and-home-health-care/).
+This may include support for you as the caregiver if you need skilled help or a break so you can work, travel, or run errands. <br> [Learn more about these long-term care services](/health-care/about-va-health-care/assisted-living-and-home-health-care/).

 We also have trained Caregiver Support Coordinators at each of our VA medical centers and a Caregiver Peer Support Mentoring Program to help connect caregivers to one another for support and learning.
 If you need help accessing services, help connecting with your local Caregiver Support Coordinator, or just a listening ear, call our toll-free Caregiver Support Line at 1-855-260-3274.
-Our caring, licensed professionals are ready to help.
+Our caring, licensed professionals are ready to help. <br>
 [Get more information and tools for caregivers](https://www.caregiver.va.gov/index.asp).
 <br>
 <br>